-Assessment Cri Assessment Criteria: A+ / A A-/B+ B / C+ Inclusiveness with all required components explicitly laid The unit plan is complete with all required components clearly laid out.
-The unit plan is complete with required components laid out somewhat clearly.
-Disciplinary and ELL/L2 concepts Exemplary understanding of disciplinary and ELL/L2 concepts Well-developed understanding of disciplinary and ELL/L2 concepts Basic understanding of disciplinary and ELL/L2 concepts Learning Outcomes Clear and measurable learning outcomes that align with AB curriculum.
-Includes specific language outcomes.
-Learning outcomes align with AB curriculum but may lack specificity or measurability.
-Includes some language outcomes.
-Vaguely defined learning outcomes that partially align with AB curriculum.
-Language outcomes are included but may be insufficient or vaguely stated.
-Lesson Outline Exemplary lesson outline demonstrating effective, creative teaching methods, language/content integration, technology integration, and interdisciplinary connections.
-Well-developed outline of lessons and teaching methods, with some language/content integration, technology integration and interdisciplinary connections.
-Appropriately developed lesson outline that may lack clarity or coherence.
-Limited integration of language and content, technology, and interdisciplinary connections.
-Assessment Plan Comprehensive assessment plan including formative and summative assessments.
-Assessment plan provides a holistic, accurate picture of student learning.
-Explicit criteria Reasonable assessment plan with formative and summative assessments.
+Assessment Criteria: A+ / A A-/B+ B / C+ Inclusiveness The unit plan is thorough with all required components explicitly laid out.
+The unit plan is complete with all required components clearly laid out. with required components Disciplinary and ELL/L2 knowledge Exemplary understanding of disciplinary and ELL/L2 concepts plinary and ELL/L2 understanding of disciplinary and ELL/L2 Learning Outcomes Clear and measurable learning outcomes that align with AB curriculum.
+Includes specific language outcomes. with AB curriculum but outcomes that partially urriculum. may lack specificity or align with AB Lesson Outline Lesson Outline creative teaching methods, language/content integration, technology integration, and integration and lack clarity or lesson outline that may lack clarity or coherence.
+Limited integration of language and content, technology, and interdisciplinary Assessment Plan Comprehensive assessment plan including formative and summative assessments.
+Assessment plan provides a holistic, accurate picture of student Reasonable assessment plan with formative and summative assessments.
 Assessment plan provides a defensible picture of student learning.
-Criteria for summative assessment Assessment plan somewhat unclear or imbalanced and provides a general picture of student learning.
+Criteria Assessment plan somewhat unclear or imbalanced and provides a general picture of student learning.
 Criteria for summative assessment

-A+ / A A-/B+ B / C+ for summative assessment provided. provided but may lack clarity in some components. provided but may be vaguely defined. needs.
+A + / A A-/B+ B / C+ learning.
+Explicit criteria for summative assessment provided. for summative assessment provided but may lack clarity in some components. provided but may be vaguely defined.
+Differentiation Effective, high-quality plan to address diverse student needs.
 Mostly effective and good-quality plan to address diverse student needs.
 Basic plan to address diverse student needs provided but needs major refinement.